SHSharkar/MCP-Mathematics/README.md

 ## Development Guide

-This comprehensive guide provides everything needed to contribute to MCP Mathematics, from setting up the development environment to building production-ready distributions.
-The project follows strict quality standards and automated workflows to ensure reliability and maintainability.
+This complete guide gives you everything you need to contribute to MCP Mathematics, from setting up your development environment to building production-ready distributions.
+The project follows strict quality standards and automated workflows to ensure everything works reliably and stays maintainable.

 ### Development Environment Setup